spex-xray/spex-help/source/threads/pionabs/pionabs.rst

     SPEX> par 1 10 fcov val 0
     SPEX> par 1 10 omega val 0

+Step 7: Set component relation along our line of sight
+''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Step 7: Set the component relation for the intrinsic AGN SED above the Lyman limit along our line-of-sight.
+Set the component relation for the intrinsic AGN SED above the Lyman limit along our line-of-sight.

 .. note:: Photons from both the Comptonized disk and power-law components are screened by the warm absorber components at the redshift of the target, as well as the galactic absorption before reaching the detector.
 Photons from the neutral reflection component is assumed not to be screened by the warm absorber for simplicity.
 It is still redshifted and requires the galactic absorption.

 .. figure:: pionabs2.png
    :width: 600